-Years ended March 2009-2015 - Domestic Cosmetics Business - Global Business - Others Year ended December 2016 - Japan Business - China Business - Asia Pacific Business - Americas Business - EMEA Business - Travel Retail Business - Professional Business - Other Year ended December 2017 - Japan Business - China Business - Asia Pacific Business - Americas Business - EMEA Business - Travel Retail Business - Professional Business - Other
+Years ended March 2009-2015 - Domestic Cosmetics Business - Global Business - Others Year ended December 2015 - Japan Business - Global Business - Others Year ended December 2015 - Japan Business - China Business - Americas Business - EMEA Business - Travel Retail Business - Professional Business - Other Year ended December 2017 - Japan Business - China Business - Americas Business - EMEA Business - Travel Retail Business - Professional Business - Other

-- 8 Net sales by reportable segment represent sales to external customers only and do not include intersegment/interarea sales or transfers. - 9 Operating margin by reportable segment does not include eliminations/corporate - 10 Segments were changed to reflect application of the "Revised Accounting Standard for Disclosures about Segments of an Enterprise and Related Information" (ASBJ Statement No. 17 of March 27, 2009) in the year ended March 2011.
+- 8 Net sales by reportable segment represent sales to external customers only and do not include intersegment/interarea sales or transfers. - 9 Operating margin by reportable segment does not include eliminations/corporate. - 10 Segments were changed to reflect application of the "Revised Accounting Standard for Disclosures about Segments of an Enterprise and Related Information" (ASBJ Statement No. 17 of March 27, 2009) in the year ended March 2011.
 The change in segments has been retrospectively applied to data for years ended March 2010 and earlier. - 11 The Company partially revised its reportable segment classification method effective from the period ended December 2015.
-Accordingly, the "Domestic Cosmetics Business" and "Global Business" segments, respectively.
+Accordingly, the "Domestic Cosmetics Business" and "Global Business" segments were reclassified as the "Japan Business" and "Global Business" segments, respectively.
 Taking into account this change, certain subsidiaries previously included in the "Domestic Cosmetics Business" segment were reallocated to "Global Business" and "Others".
 Moreover, in order to more accurately grasp actual operating results in each segment, the allocation method for certain expenses was also revised. - 12 Effective from the year ended December 2017, the Company has revised its reportable segment classification method in line with the Group's internal financial management structure.
 As a result, reportable segment classifications have been changed to the "Japan Business," "China Business," "Asia Pacific Business," "Americas Business," "EMEA Business," "Travel Retail Business," and "Professional Business" segments.
 Segment information for the year ended December 2016 has been restated in line with changes in the method of classifying reportable segments.